Thorne and Hatfield Moors Peat Canals: Second phase

-Following the demise of the canals, the emphasis was on improving the moors for agriculture by warping, a process which involved spreading silt over the peat to produce a soil which could sustain agriculture.
-The Thorne Moor (Waste) Improvement Act was passed in 1848, which created the Thorne Moor Improvement Company, who were responsible for draining, warping or otherwise improving Thorne Waste, the southern section of the moors.
+Following the demise of the canals, the emphasis was on improving the moors for agriculture by warping, a process that involved spreading silt over the peat to produce a soil that could sustain agriculture.
+The Thorne Moor (Waste) Improvement Act was passed in 1848, which created the Thorne Moor Improvement Company, which was responsible for draining, warping or otherwise improving Thorne Waste, the southern section of the moors.
 The plans were tied into those for a railway link between Gainsborough, Thorne and Doncaster, authorised in the same year, but the Great Northern Railway Company failed to build the line, and little improvement was achieved.

 Two other schemes deserve mention.
 The first was for Swinefleet Warping Drain, to the east of the moors, the first part of which opened in 1821.
 It had been promoted by Ralph Creyke and T.H.S.
 Sotheron, who had obtained an Act of Parliament, and they succeeded in using the silt-rich water to flood the land and gradually improve it over the next forty years.
 Makin Durham built the Durham Warping Drain on the western edge of the moors, but although it opened in 1856, very little reclamation took place.
 He died in 1882, just as ideas for using the peat, rather than improving it for agriculture, were developing.
-The change occurred because there was an agricultural depression, and a need for an alternative to straw bedding for the large number of working horses in the country.
+The change occurred because there was an agricultural depression, and a need for an alternative to straw bedding for a large number of working horses in the country.

 Sections of both Hatfield Moors and Thorne Moors were leased to companies for peat cutting.
 The Hatfield Chase Moss Litter Company began cutting on Hatfield Moors in 1888.
 The Dutch Griendtsveen Moss Litter Company was formed in 1893 and started to acquire various peat businesses.
 They took over the works at Moorends, to the north of Thorne, and imported workers from the Netherlands.
 They brought their own tools and methods of working with them, and by 1899, there was a colony of around 300 Dutch people at Moorends, of which 120 were men working on the moors.
 They rebuilt the Moorends mill, and built around 14 mi of canals to carry the peat from the moors to the mill.
 Ledgers in the offices were kept in Dutch and English, and there was some tension with the local population, who feared that such a large influx of foreigners might result in them losing their own jobs.